 I love the idea of incorporating greens and herbs into a rice pilaf this way, and am wondering about similar recipes from other cuisines.
 If you have suggestions, please let us know in the comments!

-*Use the amount of stock that is the liquid requirement of your particular brand of rice.
-Long grain rice typically ranges from 1 1/2 cups of liquid per cup of rice to 2 cups of liquid per cup of rice.
+Use the amount of stock that is the liquid requirement of your particular brand of rice.
+Long-grain rice typically ranges from 1 1/2 cups of liquid per cup of rice to 2 cups of liquid per cup of rice.

 If you are using homemade unsalted stock, you will want to add at least half a teaspoon of salt to the stock.

 2 1/4 cups chicken stock (or more depending on your rice, see recipe note)

 2 large poblano chili peppers, seeded and roughly chopped

 1 clove garlic, peeled, roughly chopped

 Salt to taste (see recipe note)

 Purée parsley, cilantro, chiles, onion, garlic, 1/2 cup of stock: